 \section{Abstract}

-During multimodal model training and testing, certain data modalities may be absent due to sensor limitations, cost constraints, privacy concerns, or data loss, negatively affecting performance.
-Multimodal learning techniques designed to handle missing modalities can mitigate this by ensuring model robustness even when some modalities are unavailable.
-This survey reviews recent progress in Multimodal Learning with Missing Modality (MLMM), focusing on deep learning methods.
-It provides the first comprehensive survey that covers the motivation and distinctions between MLMM and standard multimodal learning setups, followed by a detailed analysis of current methods, applications, and datasets, concluding with challenges and future directions.
+During multimodal model training and testing, certain data modalities may be absent due to sensor limitations, cost constraints, privacy concerns, or data loss, which can degrade performance.
+Multimodal learning techniques that explicitly account for missing modalities aim to improve robustness by enabling models to perform reliably even when certain inputs are unavailable.
+This survey presents the first comprehensive review of Multimodal Learning with Missing Modality (MLMM), with a focus on deep learning approaches.
+We outline the motivations and key distinctions between MLMM and conventional multimodal learning, provide a detailed analysis of existing methods, applications, and datasets, and conclude by highlighting open challenges and future research directions.